 Whatever source your Jewish ancestry comes from, you have an undeniable right to claim that as a part of who you are.
 But when someone says, “I’m Jewish,” they often mean a lot more than just their lineage; they mean the experience they have had of being part of a unique and often marginalized people.

 If you recently discovered you are of Jewish background, and you want to unpack what that means, take the time and intentionality to engage in the Jewish experience.
 Here are some opportunities you might want to consider:

 - Read: The most influential book of all time, the Bible, was written by Jews.
 If you’ve already read that one, a great place to turn next is with a reading list.
 There are many Jewish book lists to be found online, as well as print and digital publications.
-You can even sign up to get our Havurah eblasts, which contain specially curated content for Jewish believers in Jesus.

 - Meet: Go out of your way to connect with other Jewish people.
 Ask them what types of classic Jewish experiences they would recommend to you, and ask them what being Jewish means for their own lives.

 - Visit: Holocaust museums and memorials can be found in 33 different countries.
 Even if you have been to one before, you may view it with different eyes now that you have a more personal connection to the Jewish people.
 I also recommend visiting a historical synagogue if you have an opportunity to do so.
 You could also attend a service at a local synagogue or Messianic congregation.
 The easiest way to find one would be through an online search.